danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 Phew, that's a mouthful.
 Still, these extensions will now help us get and set text attributes like `.font`, `.underlineStyle` etc. and will make it easier to create a clean api.

-Traits like `bold` and `italic` can however not be get and set directly with attributes.
-Instead, we have to use the font to get and set such traits.
-Going through this would make the post very long, so let's use the extensions above for now, although they are more intended to be used internally in the library, rather than used by developers.
-We can add more convenience utils later.
+Still, traits like `bold` and `italic` can't be retrieved and set directly with attributes.
+Instead, we have to use fonts.
+Going through this would make the post very long, so let's use the extensions above for now, although they are intended to be used internally in the library, rather than by developers.
+Let's add more convenience utils later.

 ## Changing text styles